 :format(jpeg))

 Flicker-free, pleasant light is used in the guest area of the restaurant to create privacy in the public area.
 Selected light colours and intensities also set the perfect scene for the dishes.
-Lights.co.uk Professional recommends colour rendering values of at least Ra 90 and illuminance levels of around 200 lux.
+Lights.co.uk Professional recommends colour rendering values of at least Ra 90 and illuminances of around 200 lux.
 In addition, the lighting in the restaurant - if dimmable - is optimally prepared for changing scenarios such as parties.

 :format(jpeg))